jupyter/accessibility/docs/resources/notebook-authoring-guide.md

 # Notebook Authoring Accessibility Guide

 Writing notebooks is an art, depending on what as an author you want to share to the world the way that the writing and publishing techniques can vary widely.
-There are some writing and publishing techniques that you can use to ensure your notebooks' content is more accessible.
+No matter what interface a notebook is opened in, writing a notebook with good structure and content that can be accessed multiple ways will increase the accessibility of your work.

 In this section, we will introduce some guidelines to make edits to your notebooks for accessibility.
 It is an excellent step you can take to make our communities more inclusive!